Absio/js-api/README.md

 ### Possible 418 Usage
 Below are three examples specific to our understanding of the simplest usage in the 418 use cases.
+Some of the Promises could be executed in parallel for maximum efficiency, but to simplify the examples this is not included below.

 #### Customer System